 Waking up next to the same person every morning can be less than thrilling.
 You have heard their stories, some of them you might even know by heart.
-You are opening your front door to the same face, no matter how beautiful it is; as opposed to the excitement that comes from kissing a new face for the first time.
+You are opening your front door to the same face, no matter how beautiful it is; versus kissing a new face for the first time.

-What is commitment really?
+Do we need to be fully committed to this person to be able to count on them?
 The author Neil Strauss says this, “Without commitment, you cannot have depth in anything, whether it’s a relationship, a business or a hobby.”
 I agree.
-Depth and expertise come from choosing and sticking with one thing and investing in that one thing versus a broad but shallow field of too many options to dabble in.
+Depth and expertise come from choosing and sticking with one thing and investing in that one thing.

-Commitment requires dedication, requires choosing; it is an action, not a passive occurrence that is happening to us.
-Unlike falling in love, which has an air of unpredictability, of no choice but happenstance, loving and commitment are an act of will, not of chance.
+Commitment requires dedication, requires choosing; it is an action, not a passive occurrence.
+Unlike falling in love, which seems to happen to us, loving and commitment are an act of will, not of chance.
 We choose to love and to commit and then we act accordingly, whether we feel like it or not.
 Feelings are fleeting; intentions give us a guiding post for when we do not feel like doing what we promised to do.

-We know by now that it takes about ten thousand hours of practicing that thing we want to be good at.
-Being good at relationship therefore takes time.
-Can I not become a skillful partner with different people?
-You might.
-However, being with the same person has a distinct advantage.
-You are becoming not only an expert at the art of relationship, but also an expert at this one particular person.
-You have the chance to know another deeply; to understand their likes and dislikes, their joys and sorrows and thus knowing this person better than anyone else does.
+We know that it takes about ten thousand hours of practicing that thing we want to be good at.
+Being good at relationship takes time.
+Could I become skillful partner by having multiple partners? you might wonder.
+Of course, but being with the same person has a distinct advantage.
+You are becoming not only an expert at the art of relationship, but also an expert at this one person.
 What an amazing privilege and honor!